fastify/fastify-swagger/README.md

 <a name="usage"></a>
 ## Usage

-Add it to your project with `register`, pass it some options, call the `swagger` API, and you are done!
-Below is an example of how to configure the OpenAPI v3 specification with Fastify Swagger:
+Add it with `register`, pass it options, call the `swagger` API, and you are done!
+Below is an example of configuring the OpenAPI v3 specification with Fastify Swagger:

 ```js
 const fastify = require('fastify')()